Unleash/unleash-client-dotnet/README.md

 - ApplicationHostnameStrategy
 - FlexibleRolloutStrategy

-Read more about the strategies in [activation-strategy.md](https://docs.getunleash.io/user_guide/activation_strategy).
+Read more about the strategies in [the activation strategy reference docs](https://docs.getunleash.io/reference/activation-strategies).

-#### Custom strategies
+### Custom strategies

 You may also specify and implement your own strategies.
 The specification must be registered in the Unleash UI and you must register the strategy implementation when you wire up unleash.

 ```csharp
 IStrategy s1 = new MyAwesomeStrategy();